1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 How to Create & Target Audience Segments in Google Ad Manager?

-Since you are reading how you can target a specific segment of your audience as a publisher, we assume that you know what are audience segments and how it helps you.
-In case you don’t know, you can read our Audience Segmentation Guide for Publishers
+Since you are reading about targeting a specific audience segment as a publisher, we assume you know what audience segments are and how it helps you.
+You can read our Audience Segmentation Guide for Publishers if you don’t know.

 Now that you know the audience segmentation, let us understand how to create and target them using Google Ad Manager.
-Please note that in this post, we will be focusing only on delivering targeted ads to the audience set and not on any other applications of segmentation.
+Please note that this post will focus only on delivering targeted ads to the audience set and not on other segmentation applications.

 Add targeting in Line items